Sara doesn't always feel like spending hours in the kitchen. On such occasions, she prepares a simple, fast, healthy meal.

-- Fill a stock pot about half full with lightly salted water.
+- Fill a stockpot about half full with lightly salted water.
 Bring to a boil.
 Add pasta, and cook for about 4 minutes.
 Stir in Swiss chard (and mushrooms, if using), and cook for another 2 minutes.
-Drain well.
+Drain and set aside.

 - Return pot to medium-low heat.
 Add milk, cheeses, Worcestershire sauce, and seasonings.
 Stir until melted.
 Add pasta (and tomatoes, if using), stir well until coated and heated through.